 Building Robots with the BBC Micro:bit - Beginners

 Building a simple robot is a great way to learn about programming and how computers can be used to control machinery.
 This highly enjoyable and educational course will show you how to build your own remote controlled wheeled robot using the BBC micro:bit microcontroller.
-You will also learn about physical design, controlling electronics and programming robotic behaviours.
+During this process you will learn about physical design, controlling electronics and programming robotic behaviours.

 - Anatomy of a Robot: we will examine a robot like the one you will build to understand the component parts

 - Working with the micro:bit: this small, cheap microprocessor will be the brains of the robot.
-We will attach it to a computer and play with it
+We will attach it to a computer and explore its possibilities

 - Using Python: we will write some Python code to make the micro:bit do things